Sawston: Recent history

 Sawston has seen substantial development since the end of the Second World War and, more recently, a number of large housing estates have been constructed, most notably to the north-west and south of the village.
 This development has led to the area of Sawston spreading into the small nearby village of Pampisford.

 Sawston has been earmarked for development to meet Cambridgeshire's housing needs, including in the 2013 Local Plan from South Cambridgeshire District Council currently under review by the Planning Inspectorate.
-Work on a new Community Hub, which will be a flexible meeting place and re-home the Library (in temporary buildings following the 2012 fire at the Walnut Gallery, SVC), was completed in 2022.
-It is be located adjacent to the Marven Centre on New Road.
+Work on a new Community Hub - a flexible meeting place and library (in temporary buildings following the 2012 fire at the Walnut Gallery, SVC)-was completed in 2022.
+It is located adjacent to the Marven Centre on New Road.

 As well as housing developments on either side of the Babraham Road, approval has been given for the building of a 3,000 capacity football stadium to house Cambridge City F.C.